canmet-energy/btap_batch/README.md

 # BTAP

 ## Background
 BTAP allows you to quickly generate archetype buildings based on Canadian codes and data and apply common energy conservation measures to explore possible technology packages.
-BTAP calculates energy, NECB Tier performance,  operational carbon and relative capital costs for all scenarios where possible.
+BTAP calculates energy, NECB Tier performance,
+operational carbon and relative capital costs for all scenarios where possible.

+Some unique features of BTAP:
+* NECB Rulesets are built in to allow quick generation of NECB models for all locations and NaturalGas, Electricity and HP baseline systems.
+* Dynamic Costing that automatically accounts for load/sizing change costs for heating and cooling equipment.
+Using RSMeans 2020 data.
+* Operational GHG accounting using rate from [Portolio Manager 2020](https://github.com/NREL/openstudio-standards/blob/master/lib/openstudio-standards/standards/necb/common/btap_data.rb#L1899)
+* Utility Costs using Canada Energy Board 2021 [rates](https://github.com/NREL/openstudio-standards/blob/master/lib/openstudio-standards/standards/necb/common/neb_end_use_prices.csv).

 The most common used cases for BTAP is to:
 * quickly generate NECB archetypes for 2011 through 2020 for any building type and location.